New Zealand was the Guest of Honour at the prestigious 2012 Frankfurt Book Fair which ran from 10-14 October.

 Number of book rights sales to foreign buyers

-The German translation rights for 83 New Zealand books were sold in the lead up to the Frankfurt Book Fair – an 800% increase on annual sales into Germany for the past 10 years.
-Since the Fair, there have been a further 22 German rights sales to 30 June 2013 – a total of 105 in all.
+The German translation rights for 83 New Zealand books were sold in the lead up to the Frankfurt Book Fair.
+Since the Fair, there have been a further 33 German rights sales to 31 December 2013 – a total of 116 in all.
+New Zealand would normally sell the rights to around 10 books into Germany each year.

 New Zealand rights sales into other territories were not measured before the October 2012 FBF.
-However, the 2012 FBF has resulted in 71 sales into other territories to 30 June 2013.
-That makes a total of 176 rights sales internationally that can be linked to New Zealand’s Guest of Honour presence at the FBF.
-This is almost double the Publishers Association of New Zealand (PANZ) target of 100 rights sales by the end of 2013.
+However, the 2012 FBF has resulted in 85 sales into other territories to 31 December 2013.
+In total this means at least 200 rights sales since early 2012.
+This is more than double the Publishers Association of New Zealand (PANZ) target of 100 rights sales by the end of 2013.

 It is expected that this number will continue to rise.
 New Zealand publishers report further rights deals are in negotiation or under discussion as a result of the FBF.